Graywing13/botpourri-music/README.md

 ## TODO list:
 Next up <br>
-- implement single song loop
-- implement Now Playing
 - host bot on aws

-High priority (Done: 1) <br>
+High priority (Done: 3) <br>
-- now playing function
-- implement Now Playing
+- factor tags out to personal profile

-Medium priority (Done: 2) <br>
+Medium priority (Done: 4) <br>
+- add a regex and feature for specifying both start and stop sample point
+- finish sendCommandUsageInfo
+- mutex for the tag songs; acquire mutex and try to write to songs.js
 - bot thinks it can "play" invalid files which are 0-second songs.
-- sonarlint security hotspot handler, look into.
-- ytld-core
-- read google sheets cells
-- refactor connection in play.js; it's a huge mess lol. namely if the connection already exists, don't try to form a new one.
-- be able to read JSON maybe? so I can store list_library folder in JSON and call playlists that way.

-Low priority <br>
+Low priority (Done: 1) <br>
 - b.giverole is scuffed.
 - bot automatic help page & command descriptions
-- check against bad command usage (e.g. users improperly inputting command args in discord)
 - would be nice to mutex lock serverQueue especially in play.js
+- ytld-core

-Another Project (Done: 1) <br>
+Another Project (Done: 2) <br>
-- build song library: make a web scraper/crawler (?) that can get the catbox link right off amq as ur playing
 - pseudo-dropdown: be able to find a list of strings that are similar to the string being typed
+- read google sheets cells